MicrosoftDocs/connected-spaces/articles/display-effectiveness-details-page.md

 ## Graphs

-There are three graphs at the bottom of the details page: **Total entries at [x display] display by day**, **Average engagement at [x display] display by day**, and **Enter/exit direction at [x display] display**.
+There are three graphs at the bottom of the details page: **Total entries at [Display Name] display by day**, **Average engagement at [Display Name] display by day**, and **Enter/exit direction at [Display Name] display**.

 ![Display 1 display footfall card](media/analytics-37.PNG "Display 1 display footfall card")

-**Total entries at [x display] display by day** This graph shows entries into [x display] for the selected time frame, compared to the average entries, represented by the dashed line, during the selected time frame.
+**Total entries at [Display Name] display by day** This graph shows entries into [x display] for the selected time frame, compared to the average entries, represented by the dashed line, during the selected time frame.

-**Average engagement at [x display] display by day** This graph shows the average time spent engaging (dwelling) in the [x display] zone for the selected time frame, compared to the average engagement (dwell) time, represented by the dashed line during the selected time frame.
+**Average engagement at [Display Name] display by day** This graph shows the average time spent engaging (dwelling) in the [x display] zone for the selected time frame, compared to the average engagement (dwell) time, represented by the dashed line during the selected time frame.

-**Enter/exit direction at [x display] display** This graph shows the break-down of entry type by zone side, including how much traffic is coming/going from a specific direction into/out of the zone.
+**Enter/exit direction at [Display Name] display** This graph shows the break-down of entry type by zone side, including how much traffic is coming/going from a specific direction into/out of the zone.
 Side names correspond to the friendly names created during skills/zone configuration.